pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-defaults.md

 Create namespaces for typical stacks:

  * Cluster Services: Deploy cluster-scoped services, such as logging and monitoring.
- * App Services: Deploy application-scoped services, such as DNS and ingress management.
+ * App Services: Deploy application-scoped services, such as ingress or DNS management.
  * Apps: Deploy applications and workloads.

 {{< k8s-language nokx >}}